-The launch of Google Stadia is just around the corner, sometime in November 2019.
-The upcoming launch of Google's cloud gaming streaming service has proved to be so popular that, earlier in September, the Stadia Founders Edition was nearly sold out across Europe and North America—and Google launched a Premiere Edition to compensate for the demand.
+The launch of Google Stadia is just around the corner on November 19.
+The upcoming launch of Google's cloud gaming streaming service has proved to be so popular that, at the end of October, the Stadia Founders Edition sold out across Europe and North America—and Google launched a Premiere Edition to compensate for the demand.
 The company also announced that it will offer trials after the official launch.

 Cloud gaming has existed in some capacity for years, but 2019 might be the year it finally catches on.
 From what we've seen from game streaming platforms so far, there's an equal amount of potential, hurdles, and questions—as there would be for most emerging technologies.
 But Google's involvement makes things feel different with Stadia: not only is it one of the biggest tech companies in the world, but it will have game exclusives for its streaming platform, and unlike other cloud gaming platforms you won't need a PC or a console to play them.

 We've been keeping a watchful eye on all things Google Stadia, and here's what we know so far.

 Game streaming (or cloud gaming) services render games on a remote server instead of your local machine, and then stream the video back to you while your input is simultaneously sent to the server.
 At the moment, there are two different ways that you can play games via the cloud, all with a monthly subscription of course.
 You can either access a library of games on a remote server directly from your computer (eg, PlayStation Now), or you can access a remote, virtual PC on which you can install your own games (eg, Shadow).
 Think of that one like the remote desktop tool, only you are renting a gaming PC somewhere else that you can connect to.